TFDet: Target-Aware Fusion for RGB-T Pedestrian Detection: Experiments

 \subsection{Ablation Study}

-We conduct an ablation study to evaluate the effect of each module in our target-aware fusion strategy.
-The results, shown in Table~\ref{tbl:ablationStructure}, indicate that our TFDet, which uses FFM, FRM, and the correlation-maximum loss function (including $\mathcal{L}_{\rm seg}$ and $\mathcal{L}_{\rm neg\_corr}$), performs the best.
-Furthermore, we present the distribution of FPs' confidence scores in Fig.~\ref{fig:ablationfptp}.
-To facilitate comparison, we mark the bars with scores greater than 0.3 in red and display their quantities in the figure.
-The correspondence between the decrease in the number of FPs in Fig.~\ref{fig:ablationfptp} and the performance improvement in Table~\ref{tbl:ablationStructure} confirms the importance of reducing FPs.
+We conduct ablation studies on the KAIST dataset to evaluate the effect of each component in our method.
+Specifically, we progressively include each component (FFM, FRM, $\mathcal{L}_{\rm seg}$, and $\mathcal{L}_{\rm neg\_corr}$) during the fusion process and report the corresponding detection result in Table~\ref{tbl:ablationStructure}.
+Meanwhile, we show the confidence score histogram of FPs under each ablation study setting in Fig.~\ref{fig:ablationfptp}.
+In this figure, we mark the bars with confidence scores greater than 0.3 in red and display their quantities for easier comparison.
+The reason for choosing 0.3 is that FPs with scores greater than this value have a significantly more negative impact on detection performance.
+We can observe this phenomenon in Fig.~\ref{fig:performance vs fps}, where the log-average miss rate decrease rapidly when FPs with scores greater than $\text{10}^\text{-0.4}$($\approx$0.398) are removed.

+From Table~\ref{tbl:ablationStructure} and Fig.~\ref{fig:ablationfptp}, we have the following observations: (1) when including both the FFM and FRM, MR decreases by 1.75\% compared to using only FFM, and the number of FPs with scores greater than 0.3 decreases by 564, (2) when including FFM, FRM, and $\mathcal{L}_{\rm seg}$, MR decreases by 3.16\% compared to using only FFM, and the number of FPs with scores greater than 0.3 decreases by 615, and (3) when including all components, MR decreases by 4.1\% and the number of FPs decreases by 664 compared to using only FFM.
+These results confirm the relevance between the decrease in FPs and the improvement in detection performance.